aquasecurity/tracee/docs/docs/install/config/index.md

 !!! note
     The YAML examples below can be translated to JSON as well.
 For Kubernetes-specific configuration, see the [Kubernetes Configuration](./kubernetes.md) guide.

+!!! warning
+    The following options are **not** supported in the configuration file and must be provided exclusively via the CLI: `--config`, `--policy`, `--scope`, `--events`.
+Policies can also be supplied through Kubernetes CRDs when running in a cluster (see [Policy Configuration](../../policies/index.md)).

 ## Common configurations